-The ADS574 is a 12-bit successive approximation analog-to-digital converter using an innovative capacitor array (CDAC) implemented in low-power CMOS technology.
-This is a drop-in replacement for ADC574 models in most applications, with internal sampling, much lower power consumption, and capability to operate from a single +5V supply.
+The ADS774 is a 12-bit successive approximation analog-to-digital converter using an innovative capacitor array (CDAC) implemented in low-power CMOS technology.
+This is a drop-in replacement for ADC574, ADC674, and ADC774 models in most applications, with internal sampling, much lower power consumption, and the ability to operate from a single +5V supply.

-The ADS574 is complete with internal clock, microprocessor interface, three-state outputs, and internal scaling resistors for input ranges of 0V to +10V, 0V to +20V, $\pm$ 5V, or $\pm$ 10V.
-The maximum throughput time for 12-bit conversions is 25μs over the full operating temperature range, including both acquisition and conversion.
+The ADS774 is complete with internal clock, microprocessor interface, three-state outputs, and internal scaling resistors for input ranges of 0V to +10V, 0V to +20V, \pm 5V, or \pm 10V.
+The maximum throughput time is 8.5μs over the full operating temperature range, including both acquisition and conversion.